MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-IPBlockListProvider.md

 ```

 ### -Priority
-!!!
-Exchange Server 2010

-The Priority parameter specifies the order that the Connection Filter agent queries the IP Block list provider services that you have configured.
-By default, every time you add a new IP Block list provider, the entry is assigned a priority of N+1, where N is the number of IP Block list provider services you've configured.

-If you set the Priority parameter to a value that's the same as another IP Block list provider, the other IP Block list provider is incremented by 1.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The Priority parameter specifies the order that the Connection Filtering agent queries the IP Block list providers.
 A lower priority integer value indicates a higher priority.
 By default, every time that you add a new IP Block list provider, the entry is assigned a priority of N+1, where N is the number of IP Block list provider services that you have configured.

 If you set the Priority parameter to a value that's the same as another IP Block list provider service, the priority of the IP Block list provider that you add first is incremented by 1.

 ```yaml
 Type: Int32